 Read More…

 …primarily to assist with cross collaboration between the groups, and put groups in touch with one another to share skills, experiences, and advice.
 Examples include help with bank accounts, running of and materials for events and engagement activities, and assistance with fundraising.
-Please refer to the Forum ‘Offers and Needs’ chart in the first instance, available on the Hub Volunteer… […]
+Please refer to the Forum ‘Offers and Needs’ chart in the first instance, available on the Hub Operations… […]

 Read More…